bbw7561135/Simulation-and-Modelling/README.md

 ## brownian-motion
 Evaluates a function with a Brownian noise term over N different paths and M different realisations, where N, M = [500, 1000, 2000].
+## EM-Mil
+Evaluates an SDE using the Eular-Maruyama and Milstein methods.
+The code compares both solutions against the exact solution on the same plot and also compares the code execution time.